Leveraging ChatGPT's Multimodal Vision Capabilities to Rank Satellite Images by Poverty Level: Advancing Tools for Social Science Research: Results

-The final prompt presented in Section~\ref{sec:pairwise_prompt} was developed through a sequence of experimental steps.
 Initially, we experimented with more loosely formulated prompts, such as “Which image is wealthier?”
-However, the model struggled with interpreting such high-level concepts effectively without detailed instructions.
+However, the approach proved unreliable when using such high-level concepts effectively without detailed instructions.
 The lack of specificity in these prompts led to inconsistent or ambiguous results, highlighting the need for clear and measurable criteria to guide the analysis.

 The goal was to reach a reliable method to assess and compare the relative visual wealth of two images using observable indicators tied to economic or developmental status.
 The analysis required clear and actionable results, expressed as a binary conclusion (“Image 1 is wealthier” or “Image 2 is wealthier”) to ensure practical utility and consistency.